Flora Library

 draba genus

 ...
 Leduc Draba, which is the Greek word for 'acrid', is the largest genus in the mustard family (Brassicaceae, formerly Cruciferae).
-There are about 350 species that are primarily native to the northern ... so harsh, they are very good candidates to withstand our extremes of climate.
+There are about 350 species that are primarily native to the northern ... harsh, they are very good candidates to withstand our extremes of climate.
 Members of the Brassicaceae family feature flowers that are bisexual and whose 4 petals form a cross (+).
-They have six ...
+They have ...

 www.ovrghs.ca